camunda/camunda-docs/docs/self-managed/setup/guides/multi-namespace-deployment.md

 Camunda 8 Self-Managed offers flexible deployment options that allow it to span multiple namespaces.
 This setup consists of a management cluster, which includes the Console, Identity, and Web Modeler components, along with several orchestration clusters (including Zeebe, Operate, Tasklist, and Optimize).

-For this configuration, each namespace is set up independently through Helm, with deployments classified into two types: management and automation.
+For this configuration, each namespace is set up independently through Helm, with deployments classified into two types: `Web Modeler and Console` and `Camunda Orchestration Cluster`.
 Each type has a specific values file designed for its deployment requirements.

-Below, we illustrate multi-namespace Camunda deployment: one namespace will be dedicated to the management cluster, and the other two will be used for the orchestration cluster.
+Below, we illustrate multi-namespace Camunda deployment: one namespace will be dedicated to the `Web Modeler and Console` cluster, and the other two will be used for the `Camunda Orchestration cluster`.

-## Management deployment
+## Web Modeler and Console deployment

-This deployment includes centralized Identity and Web Modeler only.
+This deployment includes Identity, Web Modeler, and Console.
 Identity allows the other two deployments to authenticate against Keycloak.
 Web Modeler is a central tool for designing and deploying business process diagrams across all your automation deployments.
+Console enables you to get a high-level view of your `Camunda Orchestration` clusters.
 Create the following Management deployment Helm values file.

 ```yaml